hydraulic-software/conveyor/guidebook/docs/tutorial.md

 Each operating system has its own approach to how and when updates are applied:

 * **Debian/Ubuntu derived distros:** `apt-get update && apt-get upgrade` as per normal.
-Updates will also be presented via the normal graphical software update tool, along side OS updates.
+Updates will also be presented via the normal graphical software update tool, alongside OS updates.
 * **macOS:** Updates are downloaded in the background when the app starts if:
     * It's not the first start and it's been more than one hour since the last update check.
     * *or* if the `FORCE_UPDATE_CHECK` environment variable is set.
 For example you can run `FORCE_UPDATE_CHECK=1 /Applications/YourApp.app/Contents/MacOS/YourApp` from a terminal to force an immediate update check.